-“The focus of the week is to look beyond disabilities and limitations and to celebrate the strengths and abilities people bring to our campus community,” says Aaron Ferguson, director of the Office of Disability Services.
+“The focus of the week is to look beyond disabilities and limitations and to celebrate the strengths and abilities people bring to our campus community,” says Aaron Ferguson, director of the Office of Accessibility Services.

-Now in its third year as a stand-alone department at WPI, the Office of Disability Services is sponsoring the week with the newly formed disability advocacy student group, ACCESS (Awareness, Community, Collaboration, Empowerment, Support, and Success).
+Now in its third year as a stand-alone department at WPI, the Office of Accessibility Services is sponsoring the week with the newly formed disability advocacy student group, ACCESS (Awareness, Community, Collaboration, Empowerment, Support, and Success).

 “Our group of dedicated individuals are passionate about broadening the view of disabilities on our campus,” says junior Chiana Montesi, ACCESS member and faculty outreach for the group.
 “We want to make sure our community is educated and students feel they can make a difference no matter what their background is.”

 “We hope to inspire a shift away from the stigma of disability to empower the WPI community